Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 Properties of elecampane

-Especially with its unique properties, among all types of this plant, elecampane high or Altai stands out.
+Among all species of this plant, the tall elecampane or Altai stands out especially for its unique properties.
 Altai elecampane blooms, as a rule, from July to September.

-Elecampane in size can reach a height of two meters, which is the maximum.
-The plant is herbaceous and has the appearance of a bush, the leaves are elongated, pointed at the ends, and the stalk is rather dense and straight.
-The flowers of elecampane are catchy and rather large, the color of the flowers from orange to yellow is so bright that you immediately recognize the plant and confuse it with another is simply impossible.
+In its size, elecampane can reach a height of two meters, which is the maximum.
+The plant is herbaceous and has the appearance of a bush, the leaves are elongated, pointed at the ends, and the stem is quite dense and straight.
+Elecampane flowers are striking and quite large; the color of the flowers from orange to yellow is so bright that you will immediately recognize the plant and it is simply impossible to confuse it with another.

-Elecampane usually grows near a reservoir, in a meadow, in a quarry or ditch.
+Elecampane usually grows near a pond, in a meadow, or in some kind of quarry or ditch.

 It reproduces by seeds and shoots, tolerates drought well, is not susceptible to radiation and is characterized by excellent frost resistance.

-Tall plants with a wide straight stem are most suitable for use - their roots will work best, as well as grass over three years old, since young grass does not have the same amount of useful components compared to a more mature plant.
+Tall plants with a wide straight stem are most suitable for use - their roots are best suited, as well as grass more than three years old, since young grass does not have the same amount of useful components as compared to a more mature plant.

-For medicinal purposes, the root and leaves of elecampane are used.
+The root and leaves of elecampane are used for medicinal purposes.

-Elecampane, for further use, should be very carefully dug out of the ground, shaken lightly, remove the rhizome and stem, rinse the root itself in water.
-If the root is quite dense and wide, it must be cut, then spread out in one layer on a paper surface and allowed to dry, usually for two or three days in the sun.
-It is better not to use the oven to dry the roots, otherwise the entire therapeutic effect will be lost.
-The dried rhizome has a specific pleasant aroma and taste, therefore it is widely used in the food industry and cooking as a spicy spice.
+For further use, elecampane should be very carefully dug out of the ground, shaken lightly, the rhizome and stem removed, and the root itself washed in water.
+If the root is quite dense and wide, it must be cut, then laid out in a layer on a paper surface and allowed to dry, usually for two or three days in the sun.
+It is better not to use an oven to dry the roots, otherwise the entire healing effect will be lost.
+Dried rhizome has a specific pleasant aroma and taste, therefore it is widely used in the food industry and cooking as a savory spice.

 Chemical composition